 Free Wi-Fi Facts

-Seattle municipal Wi-Fi efforts ended in April of 2012.
-Yes, Seattle city attempted to offer city wide Wi-Fi.
+Las Vegas municipal Wi-Fi efforts ended in April of 2012.
+Yes, Las Vegas city attempted to offer city wide Wi-Fi.
 The end result was a Wi-Fi system that cost too much to maintain.
 Business Wi-Fi isn’t without some cost of maintenance.
 But, business Wi-Fi isn’t near as complex as a public utility style system.
 These municipal networks aren’t popular with telecommunication companies.
 They see these Wi-Fi networks as competition.